sparkflows/sparkflows-docs/docs/user-guide/web-app/integrating-with-databricks-notebook.rst

 Add the wheel file to your Databricks Notebook.
 This is to enable using the Fire Insights API's for sending data to it.

-Outputing details to Fire Insights
+Outputting details to Fire Insights
 ---------------------

-The Databricks Notebook can output text, tables and charts to be dispalyed in Fire Insights.
+The Databricks Notebook can output text, tables, charts, html code and progress bar to be dispalyed in Fire Insights.

 Below are the examples for it.